jekirl/poketrainer/README.md

    * `SCORE_METHOD`
      * A pokemon's score is an arbitrary and configurable parameter defines how to sort pokemon by best > worst to decide which one to keep first.
 Possible values are "CP", "IV", "CPxIV", or "CP+IV" or the special "FANCY" method.
      * The "FANCY" method uses the options a `WEIGHT_IV` and `WEIGHT_LVL` which give the ability to specifically set more weight on Lvl or IV.
 The formula is as follows: `(iv / 100.0 * SCORE_WEIGHT_IV) + level / (player_level+1.5) * SCORE_WEIGHT_LVL` where player_level+1.5 is the max level that pokemon can reach when fully powered up.
+* `PREDEFINED_PATH` Can be an array of locations / coordinates that will be walked.
+Will ignore `SPIN_ALL_FORTS` setting.
+Ideally your path will take the bot 15+ minutes to walk.
 * `NEEDY_ITEM_FARMING` [Experimental] will cease trying to catch pokemon and roam around to collect more pokeballs when inventory is low
    * `ENABLE` : `Boolean`, whether or not this feature is enabled
    * `POKEBALL_FARM_THRESHOLD` : `Integer`, when the observed pokeball count drops on or below this number, skip catching pokemon and begin collecting.